The First Declaration for Independence

-“Resolved that the delegates for this Colony in the Continental Congress be impowered (sic) to concur with the other delegates of the other Colonies in declaring Independency, and forming foreign Alliances, resolving to this Colony the Sole, and Exclusive right of forming a Constitution and Laws for this Colony, and of appointing delegates from time to time (under the direction of a general Representation thereof) to meet the delegates of the other Colonies…”
+“Resolved that the delegates for this Colony in the Continental Congress be impowered (sic) to concur with the other delegates of the other Colonies in declaring Independency, and forming foreign Alliances, resolving to this Colony the Sole, and Exclusive right of forming a Constitution and Laws for this Colony, and of appointing delegates from time to time… to meet the delegates of the other Colonies…”

 The draft was adopted unanimously that day, Friday, April 12, 1776, which is why that date appears on the modern state flag.
 Now called the “Halifax Resolves,” this was the first formal declaration of support for independence from England by any American colony.[c]
 By the end of the month, the Congress authorized the printing of North Carolina money; reorganized the militia for defense of the province; and created a temporary state constitution.[d]

 Hewes read the resolves to the Continental Congress, spurring support for a U.S. Declaration of Independence.
 He became one of its signers after its approval on July 4.

 Halifax learned about that 18 days later, and the Provincial Congress set up a celebration.
 A platform is built right in front of you, before the courthouse door.
 The chairman of the congress, Cornelius Harnett, climbs up on the platform at noon, holding a rolled-up “broadside” (print) of the declaration.
 As he starts to unroll it, the crowd filling the road and spreading behind you into the open space across the street, Market Green, begins to cheer.
 He quiets the people and reads the declaration.
 When he reaches the names of the three North Carolina signers, the crowd roars.
 People push past you and lift Harnett on their shoulders to carry him into the streets.